 The information contained in this guide is for informational purposes only and should not be used as legal advice.
-If you require legal advice, please contact a private attorney or CPA.
-You may find information on the Arkansas Secretary of State's website, www.sos.arkansas.gov.
-You may also address questions through the Business and Commercial Services Division at 501-682-3409 or 1-888-233-0325.
+If you require legal or business advice, please contact a private attorney or CPA.
+You may find information on the Arkansas Secretary of State's website, www.sos.arkansas.gov/BCS/.
+You may address questions through the Business and Commercial Services Division at 501-682-3409 or 1-888-233-0325.